 - Type in the child’s information: Name, birthdate, P-tal (civil registration number) and address

 - Choose »1st grade« and rank your 1st, 2nd and 3rd priority choices

 - Click whether your child has siblings at the 1st priority school

 - Click whether you want to register your child to attend an after-school centre

-If you choose Skúlan við Løgmannabreyt or Skúlan á Fløtum you need to comment whether the child wishes to attend the dual music courses that the schools offer.
+If you choose Skúlin við Løgmannabreyt or Skúlin á Fløtum you need to comment whether the child wishes to attend the dual music courses that the schools offer.
 Please note, that participation in the courses requires an annual fee.
-Visit the schools’ websites below contain more information about the dual music courses.
+Visit the schools’ websites below for prices and more information about the courses.

 As a parent you are free to choose any school in the municipality.
 Whether your child may attend your preferred school depends on the number of places available and the number of applicants.
 If the number of applications exceed the number of places available, the places are allocated according to these conditions and in this particular order:

 - The registration was submitted before the deadline

 - Children living closest to the school will have a higher priority